zaiisao/Documentation/en/cloud-recording/token_server_java.md

 title: Generate a Token from Your Server
 description:
 platform: Java
-updatedAt: Wed Oct 30 2019 02:44:38 GMT+0800 (CST)
+updatedAt: Wed Dec 11 2019 09:32:34 GMT+0800 (CST)
 ---
 # Generate a Token from Your Server
-This page provides Agora RTC SDK v2.1+, Agora Web SDK v2.4+, Agora Recording SDK v2.1+, and Agora RTSA SDK users with  a quick guide on generating a sample token using the **RtcTokenBuilderSample** demos we provide, as well as token-generating API references in Java.
+This page provides Agora RTC SDK v2.1+, Agora Web SDK v2.4+, Agora Recording SDK v2.1+, and Agora RTSA SDK users with  a quick guide on generating an RTC token using the **RtcTokenBuilderSample** demos we provide, as well as token-generating API reference in Java.

 ## An introduction to Agora's token repository